-Research and development - \$134,132 (2022 - \$1,903,204) - Research and development expenses decreased in the three months ended December 31, 2023, compared to the same period last year as detailed in the following table (future expenditures will depend upon financial resources available):
+Research and development - \$7,763 (2023 - \$134,132) - Research and development expenses decreased in the three months ended December 31, 2024 compared to the same period last year as detailed in the following table:

-The table below presents combined research and development costs for XRx-008, XRx-101, and XRx-225 as the Company's projects are presently run concurrently and in combination.
+The table below presents combined research and development costs for XRx-026, XRx-008, XRx-101, and XRx-225 as the Company's projects are presently run concurrently and in combination.

-Q4 2023 Q4 2022 Change \$ Change % Clinical trials expenses 1 5,675 1,031,091 (1,025,416) (99%) Manufacturing and related process expenses 2 48,588 413,189 (364,601) (88%) Intellectual property expenses 3 23,740 10,318 13,422 130% Translational science expenses 4 159,192 (159,192) (100%) External consultants expenses 5 56,129 289,414 (233,285) (81%) Total Research and development \$ 134,132 \$ 1,903,204 \$ (1,769,072) (93%)
+Q4 2024 Q4 2023 Change \$ Change % Clinical trials expenses 1 (32,400) 5,675 (38,075) (671%) Manufacturing and related process expenses 2 12,948 48,588 (35,640) (73%) Intellectual property expenses 3 1,540 23,740 (22,200) (94%) External consultants' expenses 4 25,675 56,129 (30,454) (54%) Total Research and development \$7,763 \$134,132 \$(126,369) (94%)

-Notes

-- (1) Clinical trials expenses include those costs associated with our clinical trial program which primarily included expenses related to the XRx-008 and XRx-101 projects.
+(1) Clinical trials expenses include those costs associated with our clinical trial program which primarily included expenses related to the XRx-008 and XRx-101 projects.
 Included in clinical trials expenses are regulatory and consulting activities, contract research organization expenses, data management expenses, and other costs associated with our clinical trial program.
-In Q4 2023, clinical trials expense decreased mainly as the bridging pharmacokinetics study was mostly completed at the end of 2022 as compared to the comparative period when the XRX-OXY-101 PK Clinical Trial was starting as a new expense. - (2) Manufacturing and related process expenses includes third party direct manufacturing costs, quality control testing and packaging costs.
-In Q4 2023, manufacturing costs primarily related to the Company's oxypurinol quality control and stability related costs as compared to previous year quarter which includes manufacturing costs primarily related to oxypurinol drug substance, stability and formulation development as the Company began to start preparing for the upcoming pharmacokinetics study. - (3) Intellectual property expenses include legal and filing fees associated with our patent portfolio.
-Submission of new patents in Q4 2023 resulted in an increase in intellectual property expenses. - (4) Translational science expenses include various research studies conducted to expand our intellectual knowledge base related to oxypurinol and our proprietary formulations of oxypurinol, pharmacokinetic testing, non-clinical bioavailability studies, pharmacology and toxicology testing and identify potential licensing opportunities. - (5) External consultants expenses include third party consultants engaged in the activities of research and development, including chemistry, manufacturing, drug product development, regulatory, non-clinical and clinical study execution.
-The decrease in external consultants expenses in Q4 2023 as compared to Q4 2022 was attributed to decreased activity associated with completion of the XRX-OXY-101 PK Clinical Trial versus the previous year quarter the activities were attributed to the initiation of the Company's bridging study and thereafter a single registration trial associated to the XRx-008 program in individuals.
+Clinical trials expenses decreased mainly as the bridging pharmacokinetics study was mostly completed at the end of 2022 as compared to the comparative period when the XRX-OXY-101 PK Clinical Trial was starting as a new expense.
+In Q4 2024, a recovery of \$32,452 was due to the write-off of pre-existing accounts payable.

+- (2) Manufacturing and related process expenses includes third party direct manufacturing costs, quality control testing and packaging costs.
+In Q4 2024, manufacturing costs primarily related to the Company's oxynuminol quality control and stability related costs - to the Company's oxypurinol quality control and stability related costs.

+(3) Intellectual property expenses include legal and filing fees associated with our patent portfolio. - (4) External consultants' expenses include third party consultants engaged in the activities of research and development, including chemistry, manufacturing, drug product development, regulatory, non-clinical and clinical study execution.
+The decrease in external consultants' expenses was attributed to decreased activity associated with completion of the XRX-OXY-101 PK Clinical Trial in Q4 2024 versus external consultants' expenses in Q4 2023 which were associated with the initiation of the Company's bridging study and a single registration trial associated to the XRx-008 program in individuals.
-Travel - \$31,771 (2022 - \$11,041) - Travel increased during the three months ended December 31, 2023, as compared with the 2022 period due to the CEO attending several conferences following the easing of COVID restrictions.

-Gain on derivative warrant liability - \$3,641,403 (2022 - \$1,579,802) - During the period ended December 31, 2023 the gain increased primarily due to a decrease in the Company's share price and a decrease in the remaining terms of the warrants which decreased the value of the derivative warrant liability.
+Gain on derivative warrant liability - \$870,349 (2023 - \$3,641,403) - During the three months ended December 31, 2024, the gain relates to a decrease in the Company's share price and a decrease in the remaining terms of the warrants which decrease the value of the derivative warrant liability.
+The warrants included in the units issued under the offering in Q1-2024 have an exercise price in CAD dollars and are considered a derivative financial liability as the exercise price is in a different currency than the functional currency of the entity.
+The warrants are initially recognized at fair value and subsequently remeasured at fair value with changes recognized through profit or loss.

-Year ended December 31, 2023
+Year ended December 31, 2024

-The Company incurred a loss of \$2,158,065 (\$1.09 per share) for the year ended December 31, 2023, compared to a loss of \$7,718,882 (\$5.22 per share) in the year ended December 31, 2022.
+The Company incurred a loss of \$3,313,346 (\$1.15 per share) for the year ended December 31, 2024, compared to a loss of \$2,158,065 (\$1.09 per share) in the year ended December 31, 2023.